gradle/gradle/design-docs/features/dependent-components/dependent-components-report/README.md

 ## Open issues

+- Should we break the dependents graph at non-buildable nodes?
 - Make sure we handle a custom source set in one component depending on a different source set in the same component
 - Prebuilt libraries are not components, so you cannot generate a dependent component report for them.
 - Should we render each type of linkage differently?